miotke/SimpleToDo/README.md

 # SimpleToDo
 `portfolio`

-A simple todo list iOS app written in Swift and using CoreData.
+A todo list iOS app written in Swift and using CoreData.

 This is a portfolio project and is not deployed on the app store.
 This project is here to demonstrate skill and ability in iOS programming abilities.